Mean curvature flow with obstacles: a viscosity approach: Comparison with a variational discrete scheme and long-time behavior

 In what follows, we will be interested in the 0-level-set of the solution u to

 with obstacles $u^\pm$ and initial condition $u_0$.
-More precisely, we want to show that for suitable $E_0$, the 0-level-set of the solution $\{u = 0\}$ converges to a minimal surface with obstacles.\\ We recall that thanks to Theorem \ref{zeroset}, any choice of $u_0$, $u^+$ satisfying the assumptions above will lead to the same evolution of their zero level-set.
+More precisely, we want to show that for suitable $E_0$, the 0-level-set of the solution $\{u = 0\}$ converges to a minimal surface with obstacles.\\ We recall that thanks to Theorem \ref{zeroset}, any choice of $u_0$, $u^+$ satisfying the assumptions above will lead to the same evolution of the zero level-set of the solution.